Bridging Microscopic Constructions and Continuum Topological Field Theory of Three-Dimensional Non-Abelian Topological Order: Summary and outlook

+Motivated by the exact correspondence between the $\mathbb{D}_4$ quantum double model and the $BF$ field theory with an $AAB$ twist and gauge group $G=(\mathbb{Z}_2)^3$, it is natural to ask whether this relation reflects a more general algebraic mechanism.
+In the continuum theory, the $AAB$ twist involves two $1$-form gauge fields $A$ and one $2$-form gauge field $B$.
+This structure suggests a decomposition into a $(\mathbb{Z}_2)^2$ sector associated with the two $A$ fields and a $\mathbb{Z}_2$ sector associated with the $B$ field.
+Developing this connection systematically could provide a route to identifying microscopic lattice models for more general $BF$ field theories with $AAB$ twists and gauge groups $\mathbb{Z}_{N_1}\times\mathbb{Z}_{N_2}\times\mathbb{Z}_{N_3}$.
+Interestingly, the $\mathbb{Q}_8$ quantum double model also exhibits nontrivial Borromean-Rings braiding, making it worthwhile to investigate its corresponding twisted $BF$ field theory.
+Such a study may further deepen our understanding of the mechanisms underlying nontrivial Borromean-Rings braiding in continuum field theory.

-As all topological orders considered in this work are bosonic, an important future direction is the microscopic construction of 3d topological orders with fermions, which can be described by $BF$ theories with a $BB$ twist~\cite{PhysRevB.99.235137,bti2,Kapustin:2014gua,PhysRevResearch.5.043111}. bridging microscopic construction and continuum field theory with fermions are an important topic, which will further extends the diagrammatic representation of higher-dimensional topological orders in Ref.~\cite{Huang_2025} by involving fermions.
-Recently, Ref.~\cite{zhou2025finite} showed that the thermal states of the 3d fermionic toric code remain long-range entangled below a finite temperature.
-Such finite-temperature topological order in fewer than four spatial dimensions originates from an anomalous two-form symmetry associated with emergent fermionic particle excitations.
-Further study of such phenomena in broader microscopic construction as well as field theoretical analysis is promising.
+As all topological orders considered in this work are bosonic, an important future direction is to extend the microscopic construction to three-dimensional topological orders with fermionic excitations.
+Continuum descriptions of such phases include $BF$ theories with a $BB$ twist~\cite{PhysRevB.99.235137, bti2, Kapustin:2014gua, PhysRevResearch.5.043111}.
+More generally, fermionic topological orders can be constructed and classified by gauging fermionic SPT phases~\cite{PhysRevX.8.011055, 2025arXiv251225069N, PhysRevX.10.031055, PhysRevX.15.031029, PhysRevB.93.075135, Kapustin:2015aa, PhysRevX.8.011054, PhysRevB.111.205102, PhysRevB.90.115141, Zhou:2021aa, PhysRevResearch.3.013056}.
+Developing explicit lattice operators for fermionic particles, loops, and their fusion, shrinking, and braiding processes would extend the correspondence between microscopic constructions and continuum topological field theories established here beyond bosonic topological orders.
+Fermionic excitations may also change the finite-temperature stability of topological order.
+Recent work has shown that thermal states of the three-dimensional fermionic toric code remain long-range entangled below a finite temperature~\cite{zhou2025finite}.
+Such finite-temperature topological order in fewer than four spatial dimensions has been linked to anomalous two-form symmetries associated with emergent fermionic particle excitations.
+It would be interesting to understand these phenomena from both microscopic lattice models and continuum field theories, and to explore whether the diagrammatic framework of fusion, shrinking, and braiding can be extended to include fermionic structures.